Hagens Berman

 Hagens Berman is a law firm headquartered in Seattle, Washington.
-As of 2022, it has about 80 lawyers.
+As of 2022, it had about 80 lawyers.
 Hagens Berman is a plaintiff's law firm, especially known for large class-action lawsuits.
 The firm was founded in 1993 by Steve Berman and Carl Hagens in order to pursue a case against Jack in the Box that was turned down by the law firm at which they worked.
 A few years later the firm represented 13 out of 46 U.S. states involved in litigation against tobacco companies.
 Subsequently, Hagens Berman took on a number of class-action cases against large car manufacturers, oil businesses, and others.
+Hagens Berman has been involved in municipal climate change litigation, suing oil companies on behalf of cities.
+The firm has been subject to an ethics investigation and sanction over its handling of thalidomide litigation involving alleged birth defects.

 History

 Hagens Berman was founded in 1993 by Steve Berman and Carl Hagens.
 Initially, it was started in order to take on a case against Jack in the Box related to customers getting E. coli.
 The law firm the founders worked at turned down the case, so the founders left and started their own firm, Hagens Berman.
 Two years later, they settled the case for $12 million.

 By 2005, the firm had 35 lawyers and five locations.